voxpupuli/puppet-conntrackd/REFERENCE.md

 Data type: `Optional[Enum['yes','no']]`

-boolean: Order conntrackd to request a complete conntrack
-         table resync against the other node at startup.
+If conntrackd should request a complete conntrack table resync against the other node at startup.
-Default: <tt>undef</tt>

 Default value: `$conntrackd::startup_resync`